MEDSL/medslcleaner/vignettes/excel.md

     ## 5:  1296 Merrimack County Offices   Allenstown Treasurer    Hammond, r
     ## 6:   699 Merrimack County Offices   Allenstown Treasurer  Rodriguez, d

-Some parsing remains, but that’s the heavy lifting in fewer than 10 lines.
-Now step by step.
+Some cleaning up remains, but the heavy lifting is done in fewer than 10 lines.

+## Steps

+### Reading from the disk

 We read the data with function `read_xlreturns`.
-You can specify a sheet other than the first with the `sheet` argument.

 ``` r
 d = read_xlreturns(merrimack_path, sheet = 1)